noahwebb13/Carrier_File_Pipeline/README.md

 5) Finally, an output file is created and dropped to a directory

+*Additional Info:*
-In practice, carriers send files through an SFTP and a scheduled job will run this code.
+*In practice, carriers send files through an SFTP and a scheduled job will run this code.
 Then, the output file is appended to a database table.
-Futhermore, there are separate jobs that focus on moving files to their correct location - such as a processing folder or archive folder.
+Futhermore, there are separate jobs that focus on moving files to their correct location - such as a processing folder or archive folder.*